The Champions Trophy 2025 is taking the stage by storm, and why not? All the matches so far have been nothing short of thrilling.

 Will India play in the Champions Trophy in 2025?

-India will be playing in the Champions Trophy 2025, but they are most likely not to visit Pakistan.
-Instead, their matches may be scheduled in another country.
+India will be playing in the Champions Trophy 2025, but not in Pakistan, as their matches have been scheduled in Dubai this time.

 How many Champions Trophys has India won?